husayt/josediazgonzalez.com/_posts/2010-10-05-using-loadmodel-in-the-model.markdown

     - loadmodel
     - cakephp 1.3
   layout: post
+  description: How do you use loadModel() in the CakePHP Model?
+Hint, you don't.
+There are other ways though.
 ---

 In IRC, a frequently asked question is how to use unrelated models in both controllers and models.